Best Power Racks Under $1,000 for Home Gyms (2026)

 We tested the top power racks and squat cages on Amazon under $1,000.
 From budget-friendly to feature-packed, here are the best options for serious home lifters.

-We've spent over 300 hours testing racks in this price range.
 If your budget is tighter, check our best power racks under $500 roundup first.
 For a complete build plan around these racks, see the home gym under $1,000 guide.
+And if you need guidance on choosing the right flooring underneath, our garage gym flooring guide covers everything from horse stall mats to interlocking tiles.

 Capacity